carolineweldon/problem-set/README.md

 Problem-3
-Write a program that prints all numbers between 1,000 and 10,000 that are divisible by 6 but not 12.
+Write a program that prints all numbers between 1,000 and 10,000 that are divisible by 6 but not 12. problem-3.2.py is a second solution.
+As the course has progressed I can back and though about alernative ways of solving the problems.

 References:
 https://docs.python.org/3/tutorial